joaquindev/english-pronunciation-tips/README.md

 english-pronunciation-tips
 ==========================

-This repository is going to keep the notes I take while I give a thorough /ˈθʌrə/ understanding /ʌndəˈstandɪŋ/
+This repository is going to keep the notes I take while I give a thorough /ˈθʌrə/ understanding /ʌndəˈstandɪŋ/.

+I also consider **Google Define Feature** as a very helpful tool for people whose mother language is not English.

 ##Sources